alshedivat/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm an engineer specializing in Computer Science, based in Hanoi, Vietnam.
 I hold an Engineer Degree (Honors Program) from [HUST](https://hust.edu.vn/en/) and began my M2 studies at [USTH](https://usth.edu.vn/en) in 2024.
-I have 8 years of experience in Data Science, Software Engineering, Cloud Computing, and DevOps.
+I have 8 years of experience in Software Engineering, Cloud Computing, Data Science and DevOps.

 My interests include `Computer Vision`, `LLMs`, `Modeling and Simulation`, `Parallel Computing`, and `Game Development`.